Celtic Week Classes - July 16-22, 2017

 IRISH TRADITIONAL SONG (Cathie Ryan)

-This course will feature songs in both Irish and English that Cathie has col- lected through the years and new ones she has recently discovered, including love songs, newly-composed songs written in the old style, children’s songs, humorous songs, historic ballads, singalongs, and more.
+This course will feature songs in both Irish and English that Cathie has col- lected through the years and new ones she has recently discovered, including love songs, newly-composed songs written in the old style, children’s songs, humorous songs, historic ballads, singalongs, Christmas songs and more.
 We will focus on the oral tradition of sean nós (old style) singing and utilize those rudiments to deepen and develop our own individual singing styles.
-Please bring audio recorders with you to class.
+We will learn the songs orally so bring audio recorders with you to class.
+And please bring a song you’d like to share.
 (No class limit)

 IRISH MYTH & FOLKLORE (Cathie Ryan)